Thinklab-SJTU/ThinkMatch/README.md

 * **GMN** Andrei Zanfir and Cristian Sminchisescu, "Deep Learning of Graph Matching."
 CVPR 2018.
 * **PCA-GM** Runzhong Wang, Junchi Yan and Xiaokang Yang, "Learning Combinatorial Embedding Networks for Deep Graph Matching."
 ICCV 2019.

-And training/evaluation protocol on Pascal VOC Keypoint and Willow Object Class dataset, inline with the experiment part of our ICCV 2019 paper.
+This repository also include training/evaluation protocol on Pascal VOC Keypoint and Willow Object Class dataset, inline with the experiment part in our ICCV 2019 paper.

 ## Get started